gazhay/kickrbike_display/README.md

 - Added cycling power metric
 - Relays all data to [sauce4zwift](https://www.sauce.llc/products/sauce4zwift/)

+- Bonus - If you can pursuade Justin to allow a keypress solution in sauce you can switch cams with brake levers.
+(Currently I ping my own local running server which does the camera switching)

 ## Data injected into sauce4zwift (into the "self" athelete)

 ```